 \section{Red Herrings}

 In the puzzle in Figure~\ref{fig:redherringcategory}, a red herring category is present.
-In the highest performing models Claude 3 Opus and GPT-4o created a category called "Milk" with \emph{Whole, Skim,} and \emph{Soy} and included a random fourth word that did not fit.
+Gemini 1.5 Pro created a category called "Milk" with \emph{Whole, Skim,} and \emph{Soy} and included a random fourth word that did not fit.
 Each of these three words, however, belongs to a different category: \emph{Whole} to \emph{Kinds of Numbers}, \emph{Skim} to \emph{Touch Lightly}, and \emph{Soy} to \emph{Sauces in Chinese Cuisine}.
-In other puzzles including a red herring category like this one, all models make similar rationalizations.
+In other puzzles including a red herring category like this one, most models make similar rationalizations.

 The game in Figure~\ref{fig:redherringword} is an example of a game with a red herring word.
 The five words that appear as though they belong together are outlined in red.
-However, \emph{Mistletoe, Reindeer, Snowman,} and \emph{Stocking} form the \emph{Christmas Related} category, while \emph{Candy Cane} belongs to the category \emph{Things with Stripes}.
-In this game, GPT-4o, Gemini 1.5 Pro, and Llama 3 70B all made the mistake of grouping \emph{Candy Cane} with some combination of three of the other Christmas-related words.
+However, \emph{Mistletoe, Reindeer, Snowman,} and \emph{Stocking} form the ``Christmas Related" category, while \emph{Candy Cane} belongs to the category ``Things with Stripes".
+In this game, all models except Claude 3.5 Sonnet made the mistake of grouping \emph{Candy Cane} with some combination of three of the other Christmas-related words.